 Courses can be taken from the various programs such as: Language and Literacy, Integrated Elementary and Special Education, Early Childhood Education, Child Life, Social Work, and Organizational Leadership.

 - M.S. in Integrated Elementary and Special Education (leads to educator licensure)

 Wheelock College is proud to partner with the Peace Corps to offer two Master's International Programs.
 Both programs enable passionate, idealistic people to earn a Master of Science while also fulfilling their Peace Corps service.

 Students may decide between an M.S. in Educational Studies, which allows several areas of specialization working with children, youth and families, or an M.S. in Integrated Elementary and Special Education, which prepares students to be teachers and leads to two Massachusetts Educator Licenses: Elementary Education (grades 1-6) and Teacher of Student with Moderate Disability (PreK-grade 8).

-- Wheelock's mission to improve the lives of children and families is in alignment with the Peace Corps mission
+- Wheelock's mission to improve the lives of children and families is in close alignment with the Peace Corps mission.

-- Wheelock is engaged in a variety of international initiatives, including service learning trips, a Master's program where students teach in Greece for a year, and an international visiting scholars program
+- Wheelock is engaged in a variety of international initiatives, including service learning trips, a Master's program where students teach in Greece or China for a year, and an international visiting scholars program.

 Who Should Apply?

 The programs are intended for individuals who are passionate about working with children, youth and families in a variety of settings, as well as those interested in being prepared as teachers.
 Settings include:

 - International agencies